Chaitalykundu/Web-Development/01-HTML/1-Basics/01-Introduction/01-Introduction.md

 - HTML is used to define the `layout` or the `structure` of a webpage.

-- Hypertext is a way of connecting texts or images or web pages to another one, either within a single website or between websites.

 - HTML is not a programming language but a markup language.

+- The latest version of HTML is known as **HTML5**.

+- `index.html` is the entry point of all webpage.

+&nbsp;

+&nbsp;

+# Hypertext

+Hypertext is a way of connecting texts or images or web pages to another one, either within a single website or between websites.

+&nbsp;

+&nbsp;

+# Markup Language

-- A Markup Language is a way to structure and format the content of a webpage.
+A Markup Language is a way to structure and format the content of a webpage.
 To do this HTML uses two things: `tags` and `attributes`.

-- The latest version of HTML is known as HTML5.

-- `index.html` is the entry point of all webpage.

 &nbsp;